Online shopping experience for 3D printed body parts

 Problem – What Design Future?

 I first began by listing current technologies to imagine how today’s technology will evolve and impact the near future.

 - Do Androids Dream of Electric Sheep? by Philip K. Dick.

 - MIT Media Lab (Neri Oxman’s Silk Pavilion)

-I challenged myself to research 3D printing & 3D bioprinting as I didn’t have any knowledge of these technologies.
+I challenged myself to research 3D printing & 3D bioprinting as I didn’t have any knowledge of these technologies and they were never discussed in my courses.
 Further, I was familiar with Neri Oxman’s work in 3D printed clothes & masks, therefore I wanted to learn more about 3D printing and her design process.

 After confirming 3D printing as a technology to reimagine, I researched current processes in the 3D printing & 3D bioprinting field to have a better understanding of current scientific facts.
 A key takeaway is a three-step process, regardless of what is printed.

 3D printed clothes

 Inspired by Neri Oxman’s research on Material Ecology, I selected 3D printed clothes.
 According to Oxman, Material Ecology is “a design philosophy, research area, and scientific approach that explores, informs, and expresses interrelationships between the built, the grown, and the augmented.”
 I created a list of probing questions to better imagine this alternative future:

 - What if 3D printed clothes considered decay in its design?